18 High-Paying Jobs You Can Get With a 2-Year Degree

 Mortuary Science

-It might not be glamorous, but mortuary science is steady, needed, and pays better than most people expect.
-This degree trains you for a career in the funeral industry, with courses in anatomy, embalming, funeral service law, ethics, and restorative art.
+It might not be glamorous, but mortuary science is one of those 2-year programs that pay well and never go out of demand.
+This degree trains you for a career in the funeral industry, covering anatomy, embalming, funeral service law, ethics, and restorative art.

 After graduating and meeting state licensing requirements, most people work as funeral directors, earning around $61,000 a year.
 It’s a job that requires both technical skill and emotional maturity, you’re helping families during their toughest days.